 Student may not take more than 6 credits of internship courses toward the completion of their B.A or B.A & B. Sc.
 Degree requirements.

 Internship course credit is available for students in a number of departments in the Faculty of Arts.
 Please refer to the list in the left hand menu to see if your department offers the internship course and to review the requirements.

 Once you have secured an internship position, complete the steps below if you wish to obtain internship course credit.

 Please note: All steps should be completed well in advance of the beginning of your internship.
 No approval will be granted after you have started your internship.

 - Obtain a written confirmation of your internship from your host organization (letter or e-mail).
 This should briefly outline your duties as an intern and the duration of your internship.

 - Confirm that your department or program has an internship course and familiarize yourself with their requirements and deadlines for receiving internship course credit.
-See the list of available internship courses above.
+See side menu for list of programs.

 - Begin looking for a McGill professor in your department to act as your academic supervisor who will agree to supervise the academic component of the internship course credit.
 Discuss possible research topics related to your internship.
 Tip: It can be beneficial to get to know the research and teaching interests of the professors in your program.
 Professors' interests are often listed on departmental websites.

 - With your academic supervisor, fill out the Faculty of Arts Internship Course Credit Approval Form, available here.